zzzprojects/docs/entityframework.net/pages/saving-data/improve-ef-detect-changes-performance.md

     context.Customers.AddRange(list);

     // 4.
 SaveChanges
-    ctx.SaveChanges();
+    context.SaveChanges();

     // 5.
 Done!
 }
 ```
 [Try it online](https://dotnetfiddle.net/gPXbQ8)

-### SET AutoDetectChanges to false
+### SET AutoDetectChangesEnabled to false

-When adding multiple entities, if you cannot use AddRange, set Entity Framework AutoDetectChanges to false
+When adding multiple entities, if you cannot use AddRange, set Entity Framework AutoDetectChangesEnabled to false

 #### Why?

- - The Add method DetectChanges after every records added.
+ - The Add method DetectChanges after every record added.

-By disabling AutoDetectChanges, the DetectChanges method will only be invoked when you do it.
+By disabling AutoDetectChangesEnabled, the DetectChanges method will only be invoked when you do it.

 #### Performance Comparisons